Helping customers to understand & implement modern security solutions to meet Cyber Insurance validation audits & self-attestation

 For other insurers, they get a measure of assurance that those looking to get or renew policies are taking basic or moderate precautions to defend themselves prior to the enforcement of a policy.
 But even if an organization doesn’t buy into the CLI offerings above, the real option of either requiring a documented self or a 3rd party audit of these enterprise measures as due diligence will increasingly be required of those being or wishing to be insured.
 So, as it stands to reason, in order to validate that a certain level of security controls, standards and cybersecurity measures have been taken by the insured prior to issuing a policy, these audits will be required and can go even further, as seen in the next example.

-Recently in the news, took a customer to court after learning that the company, International Control Services, Inc. (ICS), provided false information on its insurance policy application.
+Recently in the news, Travelers Property Casualty Company of America took a customer to court after learning that the company, International Control Services, Inc. (ICS), provided false information on its insurance policy application.
 Specifically, ICS claimed to have implemented MFA, but when they filed a claim following a ransomware attack, a forensic investigation instigated by Travelers discovered that ICS had not done so; thus, the contract was voided.
 As argued earlier, with the growing cases of cyber-related damages throughout the industry, many insurers are likely to insist on third-party verification for applicants’ self-attestations, or at a minimum more granular reports and details of implementations of security measures and controls prior to the acceptance of the policy.

 Some CLI agencies use a ‘Factor Rating System’ to index contributing factors in their evaluation of an organization’s cyber risk and, therefore, appropriate insurance coverage they are offered and the premium they’ll pay can provide guidance in a selection for how much coverage a policy will be required to match an org’s insurable security threats.
 Unlike traditional insurance methods, these factors are often required to be updated and monitored on a continuous basis to map exposure and impact levels for current deployment and implementation of areas.